s-azizkhan/wc-auto-address-filler/README.txt

 = How does this plugin work? =

-A: Once activated, WC-Auto-Address-Filler automatically fills in shipping and billing addresses during the WooCommerce checkout process.
+A: Once activated, Auto-Address-Filler-For-Woocommerce automatically fills in shipping and billing addresses during the WooCommerce checkout process.

 = Is this plugin compatible with the latest versions of WordPress and WooCommerce? =